et0and/portfolio-redux/content/pages/about.md

 ---

-I would like to acknowledge Māori as tangata whenua and Treaty of Waitangi partners in Aotearoa New Zealand.
+I would like to acknowledge Māori as tangata whenua and Te Tiriti o Waitangi partners in Aotearoa New Zealand.
 I pay my respects to the mana whenua who are the original and continued rightful stewards of the land that I love and on which I work and reside.

 ---